Indigenous Youth Climate Art Contest

 What are the prizes?

 Each winning participant will receive $1,000, upon completion of their artwork.
-All artwork must be submitted with high resolution digital images or files no later than November 29, 2019.
+All artwork must be submitted with high resolution digital images or files no later than December 7, 2019 (extended deadline).
 A contract will be created to outline this agreement.

 Who owns the artwork?